aws-samples/aws-hybrid-storage-workshop/scenario-1/module-1/README.md

 ## Introduction

-In this module, you'll deploy Windows Server to simulate on-premises server with a root EBS volume and data EBS volume (E:) in the eu-west-1 (Ireland) AWS region.
-The E: volume will contain 200 sample images which will be used as test data for the rest of the workshop.
+In this module, you'll deploy Windows Server to simulate on-premises server with a root volume C: (EBS) and data volume D: (EBS) in the eu-west-1 (Ireland) AWS region.
+The D: volume will contain 200 sample images which will be used as test data for the rest of the workshop.

 ## Architecture overview